andradeandrey/twister/README.markdown

 Twister is an HTTP server for the [Go](http://golang.org/) programming language.

 Twister is a work in progress.

-See the example directory for an eample.
+## Packages

+* twister/web - Defines the application interface to a server and includes functionality used by most web applications.
+* twister/server - An HTTP server impelemented in Go.
+* twister/example - An example application.

 ## Installation